broodminder/userguide/docs/en/50_mybroodminder_v5b_devices.md

 This table shows the device’s name, current location, last data received, battery level, and its movement history through different hives.

-Devices are always assigned to **Hives**, and within hives, to a specific **Position**.
-Each time you assign a device, you must specify its position:
+Devices are always assigned to **Hives**, and within hives, to a specific **Location**.
+Each time you assign a device, you must specify its location:

 ```
 - Lower Brood